StenaIT/stenajs-webui-core/README.md

 ## Typescript

-`stenajs-webui-core` was developed in Typescript, and all exported components and functions are fully typed.
+`stenajs-webui-core` is developed in Typescript, and all exported components and functions are fully typed.
 It is recommended to use Typescript, as this will type-check your usage with the library.

 `create-react-app` supports Typescript out of the box.
 Just create `.ts` and `.tsx` files in your project.